aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 The rest of the scripts are used to either augment the models with missing data or perform backfills further back in the past than what Sofar is capable of:

-- AugmentReef: Augment reef with values based on its geographical position (region, MaxMonthlyMean, timezone, HistoricalMonthlyMeanimums)
+- AugmentReef: Augment reef with values based on its geographical position (region, MaxMonthlyMean, timezone, HistoricalMonthlyMeans)
   - `yarn augment-reefs `
 - UploadHoboData: Upload historical data from hobo onsite sensors, through csv files. (process includes creating new reefs, POIs, TimeSeries data, sources, surveys and survey media)
   - `yarn upload-hobo-data -p path/to/data-folder -u reefOwnerUser@example.com`